Herd's Eye View: Improving Game AI Agent Learning with Collaborative Perception: Experiments and Results

 \subsection{Multi-Agent Reinforcement Learning}

-In order to compare the performance of the fixed world-view coordinate frames with other commonly used coordinate frames, we conduct experiments in all three proposed environments.
+In order to compare the performance of the fixed world-centric coordinate frames with other commonly used coordinate frames, we conduct experiments in all three proposed environments.
 To ensure a fair comparison between the performance of agents using different coordinate frames, we use identical reward functions to each environment's original implementation and identical grid sizes.

-Table \ref{table:RL_results} compares the performance of agents using different coordinate frames to those using traditional sensor frames in all three proposed environments.
+Table \ref{table:RL_results} compares the performance of agents using different coordinate frames in all three proposed environments.
 We find consistently lower episode lengths with world-centric based agents compared to ego-centric.
-We report episode length as the indicator of how efficiently the learned policy acts, all agents achieve near maximum possible reward with little variation.
+We opt to use episode length as our performance metric, as it directly reflects the speed of task completion.
+While alternative metrics such as cumulative or mean reward are also commonly used, these primarily reflect minor negative rewards assigned per time step, providing less insight into an agent's efficiency in our context.

-Furthermore, our experiments highlighted a common challenge faced by BEV-based agents in all three environments, where sometimes the object necessary to take the optimal action was missing from their view, leading to sub-optimal decision-making and increased episode lengths.
+Our experiments highlight a common challenge faced by BEV-based agents in all three environments, often an object necessary to take the optimal action was missing from the agent's view, leading to sub-optimal decision-making and increased episode lengths.
+This was especially apparent in the Push Block environment where often one of the three agents would not observe the size three block (requiring all three agents to push it), causing two agents to be waiting for the third agent to join them at the block, wasting time.
+Conversely, we found HEV-based agents in the Push Block environment stuck close together and consistently pushed the highest value blocks together first.

 The HEV-based agents were able to leverage the multiple viewpoints available to them, enabling them to better perceive their environment and take more optimal actions.
-This issue was particularly evident in the Planar Construction environment, where the world-centric agents' improved perception resulted in significantly lower episode lengths compared to the ego-based agents.
+This issue was particularly evident in the Push Block environment, where the improved perception of world-centric agents resulted in significantly lower episode lengths than ego-based agents.

 Overall, these findings suggest that the HEV framework offers a superior perception model in MARL environments, providing agents with a more comprehensive understanding of their surroundings, leading to improved decision-making and better overall performance.